I get this question all the time: Which stocks should I invest in if I want to retire comfortably?

 Put all of that together -- regular income, lower taxes, historical outperformance, and less volatility -- and you have a recipe for great retirement investments.

 The historical 10% annual return from the stock market that folks always talk about is actually the sum of two components: capital appreciation and dividend yield.
 Since 1926, that 10% breaks down as follows: 4% (gains from dividends) plus 6% (capital gains).

-With the S&P 500 currently yielding just 1.7%, you can see that if you want to achieve that golden 10% historical return going forward into retirement, you had better start looking for investments with above-average dividend yields.
-These would include such stocks as Bank of America
+With the S&P 500 currently yielding just 1.7%, you can see that if you want to achieve that golden 10% historical return going into retirement, you had better start looking for investments with above-average dividend yields.
+These would include such stocks as Reynolds American

 The Foolish bottom line

 But there's a lot more to retirement than simply picking up shares of high-yielding stocks.
 That's why I help members of my Rule Your Retirement service through all of their retirement questions, including the right savings and withdrawal rates, how to plan for future expenses, the right strategies for deferring taxes, and even ways to travel around the world on a budget.

 If you'd like to look at everything we can offer, free for 30 days, grab a free guest pass here.
 You'll enjoy immediate access to all of our back issues, retirement calculators, and how-to guides.
 And if you sign up now, you can participate in the eight-lesson "How to Plan the Perfect Retirement" online seminar, which begins Oct.
 8. Click here to learn more.